Refill-Solutions/aiuncharted.dev/content/posts/git-chaos-to-gitops.md

 - **Choose boring technology** - NATS over Kafka, localhost over DNS complexity
 - **Cost-effective development is possible** - No need for expensive external dependencies

 The result?
 A completely functional GitOps environment for local development with remote access via Tailscale.
 Git commits are fast again, and we have a solid platform for future projects.

+---

+*All the technologies mentioned in this post are documented with detailed information and links on the [Tools](/tools) page.*